JayKim97/shopifyChallenge/README.md

-# shopifyChallenge
+# Shopify Challenge

-Shopify backend 2021 challenge
+Shopify 2021 challenge

 ## LIVE DEMO LINK

+MAY TAKE UP TO 30 SECONDS FOR HEROKU TO REACTIVATE THE BACKEND

 https://shopify-frontend.netlify.app/

-sign in to checkout all the features
+Signin to checkout all the features
 Please use regular sign up page google signup credentials domain verification is in progress